paymill/paymill-documentation/guides/reference/data-migration.html.md

 **Payment object**

   - The Unique payment object is automatically created by PAYMILL for each imported data.
   - The payment object on PAYMILL side will be assigned to a automatic created client object during the migration.
 The merchant uses the Paymill client or payment object ID for future debits which reference on the client/ payment object.
-That means the shopper doesn’t need to enter the card details anymore, but the system will use the stored card data from the payment object
+That means the shopper doesn't need to enter the card details anymore, but the system will use the stored card data from the payment object
   - Each newly generated payment object from the imported data will contain the old Creditcard information of the old PSP token.